tarakanbg/api.vateud.net/README.md

 * `Subdivision (vACC)`
 * `Email:` by using the authenticated vACC specific endpoint (see below)
 * `Suspension end date` (if any): by using the authenticated vACC specific endpoint (see below)
+* `Active` - a boolean flag editable by EUD admins and vACC staff on the API web backend.
+Can be used by vACCs to selectively flag certain member for exclusion from their rosters in case of inactivity

 _Note:_ The first/last names are preemptively capitalized "on the fly" for you; many aren't in the VATSIM database.
 Also I'm humanizing the ATC and pilot ratings so you don't have to :) The original integer values